 Alright.
 Ready to learn the next two KPI’s vital to growing your property management business?

 In the first part of our series, we talked about two key KPI’s for property managers: Annual Contract Value and Customer Lifetime Value.
-With these two “big picture” KPI’s under our belt, we’ll move on to Sales Closing Ratio.
+With these two “big picture” property manager KPI’s under our belt, we’ll move on to Sales Closing Ratio.

 Sales Closing Ratio (SCR) for Property Managers